Dismiss Modal

 “The fact that he walked across that graduation stage is a testament to how hard he’s worked,” Dortch said.
 “It makes us all really proud to see a kid put so much work into his own care and come out like this.”

-Owen's Grad Photo
+Owen's Graduation Photo

 Dr. Dortch also noted how much will Malinda had for her son.